Do you know what your money values are?

 Once you’ve defined some goals for each area, place them in order of importance.

-If you’re like most people, your income is limited so you can’t allocate an unrestricted amount of money to every area.
+If you’re like most people, your income is limited so you can’t allocate an unrestricted amount of cash to every area.
 By prioritizing your goals, you can distribute both your time and money toward those that are most meaningful to you.

 Maybe you want to downsize your home, go back to college, and learn photography as a hobby.
 Decide which one you value the most.
 This way, you can be intentional about developing spending & saving habits that help keep your goals and values in alignment.